 Making ‘cauliflower' mashed potato is just like making the real thing, and depending on what you eat it with, you won't even know the difference.

 For regular mashed potato, you're looking at around 35 g net carbs.
 Our Cauli Mash comes in at just 5 g.
 Now that's a big difference!

 To add a twist to your cauli mash, mix in some grated cheddar cheese, some herbs, or sour cream.
 There are lots of ways you can give it a twist to make it taste different.

 Other things you can mash include celeriac, small portions of pumpkin or squash – trying blending it with the mashed cauliflower.

 More favorites on the menu include ‘potato' salad, ‘potato' bake, chicken asparagus, ‘potato' layer bake – oh yes, there are loads of ways to use cauliflower as a potato substitute.

 Low Carb ‘Potato' Salad

 In regular potato salad you'll find around 25 g carbs per serve.
-Our Cauli Potato Salad is just 9 g per large serving.
+Our Cauli Potato Salad has just 9 g per large serving!

-You can find these extra recipes (and plenty more low carb options) in the
+You can find these extra recipes (and plenty more low carb options) in our

 along with detailed food lists, meal plans and more.